-- Review market participant compliance with those Requirements requiring market participant actions (See Section 4). - When required by NYSRC timelines, certify compliance or non-compliance of market participants with Reliability Rule Requirements (See Section 4). - When applicable, in conjunction with providing compliance documentation or certification to NYSRC, and consistent with Policy 1, Section 10, compare the NYSRC Requirements to comparable or related NERC Standards and NPCC Criteria to determine if the Requirements are more stringent or specific than those required by NERC or NPCC." - When appropriate, submit non-compliance letters to market participants, including future mitigation actions (See Section 7). - Promptly report suspected NYISO and market participant violations with the NYSRC Reliability Rules to the NYSRC (See Section 3). - When requested, provide RCMS assistance in preparing compliance programs (See Section 5). - Participate on the NYSRC RCMS.
+- Review market participant compliance with those Requirements requiring market participant actions (See Section 4). - When required by NYSRC timelines, certify compliance or non-compliance of market participants with Reliability Rule Requirements (See Section 4). - When applicable, in conjunction with providing compliance documentation or certification to NYSRC, compare the NYSRC Requirement to comparable or related NERC Standards and NPCC Criteria to determine if the Requirement is more stringent or specific than those required by NERC or NPCC." - When appropriate, submit non-compliance letters to market participants, including future mitigation actions (See Section 7). - Promptly report suspected NYISO and market participant violations with the NYSRC Reliability Rules to the NYSRC (See Section 3). - When requested, provide RCMS assistance in preparing compliance programs (See Section 5). - Participate on the NYSRC RCMS.